Sectaur/next-14-codevolution/README.md

 ### Tutorial 19 - Link

-can use dynamic limks e.g. see products
+can use dynamic links e.g. see products

 "replace" property in Link deletes routing history